chanzuckerberg/napari-hub/docs/customizing-plugin-listing.md

 - `6 - Mature`
 - `7 - Inactive`

 We display this on the detailed plugin page and the plugin listings.

-We support filtering plugins that are "stable" based on this value.
-Plugins that are labeled as "5" (Production/Stable) or "6" (Mature) will be considered "stable".

 We source this from the list of classifiers in the `["info"]["classifiers"]` field of the JSON returned by the PyPI API.
 If multiple "Development Status" classifiers are listed, we will use the one with the highest value.